 - Including contract workers in company training, conferences, and other professional development activities can build relationships.
 It also shows commitment and promotes loyalty.

 - A new breed of technology known as a Freelance Management System, or FMS, can help manage a workforce with a substantial 1099 component.
 It can make it easier to find and hire freelancers, and allows you to communicate and manage workflows.
 It also helps facilitate labor-intensive necessities like contracts, paychecks, and tax forms.

 Management strategies are important because contract workers represent massive opportunity for U.S. companies.
 They allow businesses to scale their workforce up or down more easily.
 And they add expertise more quickly, experiment with less risk, and generally grow more nimble.
 How these workers are managed, however, will play a large role in the success of these initiatives.

-As Leah Busque, founder and executive chairwoman of TaskRabbit, puts it, freelance economy workers are “helping redefine the future of work.”
+As Leah Busque Solivan, founder of TaskRabbit and general partner at FUEL Capital, puts it, freelance economy workers are “helping redefine the future of work.”